 \textsc{MemRL} organizes memory into a structured \textbf{Intent-Experience-Utility} triplet.
-This structure transforms retrieval from a passive semantic match task into an active decision-making process: \textbf{Value-Aware Retrieval} selects experiences based on their learned Q-values, reflecting expected utility, rather than semantic similarity alone \citep{watkins1992q}; \textbf{Utility-Driven Update} refines these Q-values via environmental feedback and Bellman backup \citep{bellman1966dynamic}.
-This closed-loop cycle enables the agent to distinguish high-value strategies from similar noise, effectively learning from both success and failure without the computational cost or catastrophic forgetting risks associated with weight updates.
+This structure transforms retrieval from a passive semantic match task into an active decision-making process: \textbf{Two-Phase Retrieval} selects experiences based on their learned Q-values, reflecting expected utility, rather than semantic similarity alone \citep{watkins1992q}; \textbf{Utility-Driven Update} refines these Q-values through environmental feedback, applying Monte Carlo style updates~\citep{metropolis1949monte}.
+This closed-loop cycle enables the agent to distinguish high-value memories from similar noise, effectively learning from both success and failure without high computational cost or catastrophic forgetting risks associated with weight updates.
 As for experiments, we validate \textsc{MemRL} on four diverse benchmarks, including HLE, BigCodeBench, ALFWorld, and Lifelong Agent Bench.
 Our results demonstrate consistent superiority over baselines, achieving relative improvement in exploration-heavy environments.
 Our in-depth analysis reveals a strong correlation between learned utility and task success, further confirming \textsc{MemRL}’s effectiveness.

-In summary, our contributions are threefold: \begin{itemize}[leftmargin=*] \item We propose a runtime learning framework based on Model-Memory decoupling and the Intent-Experience-Utility triplet, which reconciles the stability-plasticity dilemma by enabling agents to learn without parameter updates. \item We introduce \textsc{MemRL}, a non-parametric reinforcement learning algorithm that implements Value-Aware Retrieval and Utility-Driven Memory Curation.
-This allows agents to self-evolve by optimizing memory utility, establishing a new paradigm for enhancing agent capabilities. \item We conduct extensive evaluations and provide deep insights into \textsc{MemRL}’s working mechanism.
-We analyze how it ensures structural integrity in complex tasks and theoretically substantiate its stability via Bellman contraction, exploring how utility-driven updates minimize catastrophic forgetting while maximizing positive transfer. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize} \item We propose a runtime learning framework using Model-Memory decoupling and Intent-Experience-Utility triplet to reconcile the stability-plasticity dilemma, enabling tuning-free agent learning. \item We introduce \textsc{MemRL}, a non-parametric approach enabling agent self-evolution via Two-Phase Retrieval and Utility-Driven Update. \item We conduct extensive evaluations and provide a rigorous analysis for \textsc{MemRL}’s stability, showing how it ensures task integrity and minimizes forgetting. \end{itemize}